Egypt’s customer engagement platform for F&B brands in MENA, Koinz, raises $4.8M seed – TechCrunch

 Koinz is one such startup in Egypt.
 Its value for food and beverages brands before, during and after the lockdowns has bagged the startup a $4.8 million seed round.

-Founded in 2018 by Hussein Momtaz, Ahmed Said, and Abdullah Al Khaldi, Koinz set out to solve two major problems in Egypt’s food aggregation industry.
+Founded in 2018 by Hussein Momtaz, Ahmed Said and Abdullah Al Khaldi, Koinz set out to solve two major problems in Egypt’s food aggregation industry.

 The offline and online food and restaurant experience in the country are totally separate.
 Most food aggregators who deal with delivery tend to focus on the online customer, and there’s no sophisticated experience for the offline customer.